EIGER VIII: First stars signatures in the connection between OI absorption and Galaxies in the Epoch of Reionization: Conclusion

 \section{Conclusion}

 We have conducted a survey of neutral \oi\ absorption systems associated with galaxies during the Epoch of Reionization in the EIGER survey, using six high-redshift quasars as background sightlines.
 Our study focuses on the distribution of neutral oxygen around $[O_{III}]_{5008}$-emitting galaxies within 300~kpc and their connection to galaxy overdensities.
-The main results are as follows: \begin{itemize} \item Five \oi\ absorbers are detected among 15 galaxy overdensities, spanning $z = 5.91$–$6.16$ with a mean redshift $\langle z \rangle = 6.001$. \item The \oi\ covering fraction within 300 kpc of the closest galaxy is $0.27^{+0.13}_{-0.10}$, with $0.67^{+0.20}_{-0.28}$ for $R \leq 50$ kpc and $0.17^{+0.13}_{-0.08}$ for $50 \leq R \leq 300$ kpc.
+The main results are as follows: \begin{itemize} \item Five \oi\ absorbers are detected among 15 galaxy overdensities, spanning $z = 5.91$–$6.16$ with a mean redshift $\langle z \rangle = 6.001$. \item The \oi\ covering fraction within 300 kpc of the closest galaxy is $0.27^{+0.13}_{-0.10}$, with $0.67^{+0.20}_{-0.28}$ for $R \leq 50$ kpc and $0.17^{+0.13}_{-0.08}$ for $50 \leq R \leq 300$ kpc, where covering fraction is calculated using the galaxy in an overdensity with the lowest impact parameter.

-\item We find $\gtrsim 2 \times 10^{6}\,M_{\odot}$ of oxygen within 300 kpc, a mass comparable to the ISM oxygen content of $z \sim 6$ galaxies — under assumptions required to estimate these masses — suggesting that the circumgalactic environment already holds metal reservoirs rivaling those inside galaxies.
+\item We find $\gtrsim 2 \times 10^{6}\,M_{\odot}$ of oxygen within 300 kpc, a mass comparable to the ISM oxygen content of $z \sim 6$ galaxies — assuming minimal ionization correction (see Section~\ref{sec:variation_OI_around_galaxies} for justification) — suggesting that the circumgalactic environment already holds metal reservoirs rivaling those inside galaxies.

 \item \oi\ absorbers are detected as far as $\sim 8\,R/R_{\rm vir}$ from galaxies, in sharp contrast to low-ionization tracers such as \mgii, which are typically confined within $\lesssim R/R_{\rm vir}$.